techidaily/site-ai-voice-clone/source/_posts/best-7-whiteboard-explainer-videos-to-inspire-you-for-2024.md

 **Step 1:** Access Wondershare Virbo Live and create a live streaming room.

- Go to[Wondershare Virbo Live](https://virbo.wondershare.com/live/) and select “Create Stream Room Now” > "Create a Blank Live Stream Room" to initiate the setup process.
+ Go to [Wondershare Virbo Live](https://virbo.wondershare.com/live/) and select “Create Stream Room Now” > "Create a Blank Live Stream Room" to initiate the setup process.

 ![How to live stream on Twitch 24/7 with Virbo Live](https://images.wondershare.com/virbo/article/2024/04/how-to-perform-a-successful-streaming-on-twitch-7.jpg)